genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/05_components.md

 We can determine the text size by applying the following syntax.

 :::note
 The heading elements are all sorrounded by a `div` element.
-This is necessary because a `page` can only have on top-level element.
+This is necessary because a `page` can only have one top-level element.
 :::

 ```kotlin